Body Centred Psychotherapy relieves anxiety, stress or tension

 Feel your feet on the floor and your back being supported by the chair.

-Take time to notice any affect this has on you.
+Take time to notice any effect these have on you.

 Be aware of the words you have been reading and the ideas that you have read about.